hetzwaard/hetzwaard/README.md

 - 🎶 I am currently preparing an album.
 An enormous formation consisting only of the piano...
 - 💻 I focused on web development and game development.
 A game may come out soon!
-- 👾 I am also a UI-UX designer.
+- 👾 I am also a UI/UX designer.
 But nowadays I'm not doing this job.

 ### Connect with me: